levalleyjack/multipass-manager-vscode/README.md

 Currently working on implementing every command (especially choosing an image)

-Currently, generating ssh keys does not work on Windows.
-I am fixing this.

 If you have an issue please open a request on the github.
 I am new to this so any feedback/advice/criticism is very appreicated!

 ## Q/A